huggingface/blog/hf-bitsandbytes-integration.md

 Check out the Google Colab demos for running 8bit models on a BLOOM-3B model!

-Here is the demo for running T5-11B (42GB in fp16) with 8-bit modules on Google Colab:
+Here is the demo for running T5-11B.
+The T5-11B model checkpoint is in FP32 which uses 42GB of memory and does not fit on Google Colab.
+With our 8-bit modules it only uses 11GB and fits easily:

 [![Open In Colab: T5-11b demo](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1YORPWx4okIHXnjW7MSAidXN29mPVNT7F?usp=sharing)